 ISEAS has a long history of hosting scholars from Thailand.
 Among those previously affiliated with the Institute are the following:

-The Thailand Studies Programme will host a Thailand Forum conference in Singapore in mid-2015.
+The Thailand Studies Programme will host a Thailand Forum conference in Singapore on 27-28 July 2015.
 This conference will convene a small number of scholars and other analysts from Thailand and elsewhere to present research on political dynamics, social change and cultural trends in Thailand.
 It will result in the publication of an edited volume.
-Please consult this site for further details on the planned Thailand Forum.

 ISEAS has published research and analysis on Thailand in wide range of formats.
 Each edition of the bimonthly ISEAS Monitor and the annual Southeast Asian Affairs covers Thailand.
 Scholarship and research on Thailand regularly appears in the ISEAS journals Contemporary Southeast Asia, The Journal of Southeast Asian Economies and SOJOURN: Social Issues in Southeast Asia.